Skip to main content

 Plan

-Bridges require the Bundle plan (mcp_tools capability).
+Bridges require the Visitors plan (€19/month) or higher — the bridges capability.
 See WordPress pricing.